dolbyio-samples/streaming-webhook-thumbnails/aws-sam-thumbnails/README.md

 ![s3 gif](../assets/s3.gif)

 → Now, we need to add the WEBHOOK_SECRET as an environment variable to our Lambda function.
 Go to the [Dolby.io Dashboard](https://streaming.dolby.io/#/webhooks) and click to the webhook you created, copy the Webhook Secret.
 Navigate to the AWS Lambda Console Configuration menu and add an environment variable called WEBHOOK_SECRET.
+Create a new environment variable called AWS_S3_BUCKET_NAME and set the name of your AWS S3 bucket where you want to store the thumbnails into.

 ![webhook-secret-dolby](../assets/webhook-secret-dolby.png)